 The Sheep Rock Unit of John Day Fossil Beds National Monument is actually one of three geographically separate units that make up the monument.
 The others include the Clarno Unit and the more well-known Painted Hills.

 All of the units feature colorful rock formations and preserve layers of fossil plants and mammals that lived in the region between the late Eocene and the late Miocene era.

 The Sheep Rock Unit stands out from the other parts of the monument with its strikingly green colored claystone which was caused by chemical weathering of a mineral called celadonite.

-No doubt you’ve heard of the Painted Hills before or have seen the unbelievable shades or red splashed across these hills on Instagram before.
+No doubt you’ve heard of the Painted Hills before or have seen the unbelievable shades or red splashed across these hills on Instagram.
 The Painted Hills are probably one of Oregon’s most famous natural landmarks.

-The unique colors of the Painted Hills formed over 35 million years ago.
-Different volcanic eruptions and changing climate patterns mixed with different soils, mineral and plant matter over the ages, resulting in what you see today.
-The differing layers represent different geological era’s in the Central Oregon time line.
+The unique colors of the Painted Hills formed over thirty-five million years ago.
+Different volcanic eruptions and changing climate patterns mixed with different soils, mineral, and plant matter over the ages resulted in what you see today.
+The differing layers represent different geological eras in the Central Oregon time line.

 Like the Sheep Rock Unit mentioned above, the Painted Hills are part of the John Day National Monument.
-The closest place to find lodging nearby is in Prineville.
+The closest place to find lodging near the Painted Hills is in Prineville.

 Summit Rock Creek Butte

 Rock Creek Butte is a 9,106-foot summit in Baker County located about ten miles northeast of Sumpter.
 This is the highest peak in the Elkhorn Mountain Range and also the highest point in Oregon’s Blue Mountains.